AadishJ/FireStorm-sFitnessTracker/README.md

 ## Creator Notes

-I really appriciate you checking out my work, it took countless of hours and all nighters to finish this one and it was very fun and I loved just seeing the website cometogether piece by piece.
-I made this as a learning project after learning MERN stack and it taught me a lot of things and I after its completition i want to move on to explore more technologies.
+I really appreciate you checking out my work.
+It took countless hours and many all-nighters to finish this project.
+It was very fun, and I loved seeing the website come together piece by piece.
+I made this as a learning project after learning the MERN stack, and it taught me a lot of things.
+After its completion, I want to move on to explore more technologies.

-P.S. it still lacks responsiveness :P
+P.S.
+It still lacks responsiveness :P